DANS-KNAW/easy-convert-bag-to-deposit/docs/index.md

-         -p, --pre-staged                         Examine migration-info from dataverse to build pre-staged.csv and remove corresponding payload files from the bag -s, --source  <arg>                      The source of the bags -u, --uuid  <arg>                        directory with a bag.
+         -p, --pre-staged                         Examine migration-info from dataverse to build pre-staged.csv and remove corresponding payload files from the bag -s, --source  <arg>                      The source of the bags --target  <arg>                      Specifies a data-station alias a subdirectory in the cfg directory.
+         -u, --uuid  <arg>                        directory with a bag.
 This directory MUST be a uuid.
          -h, --help                               Show help message
          -v, --version                            Show version of this program